 Take a trip down to the Funkatorium, a new and unusual tasting room by the brewers at Wicked Weed.
 Here you can sample trendy sour and wild beers, which often have more in common with wine than with their hoppy counterparts.
 Order eats off a tasting menu designed specifically to pair with these bold flavors.

 Move & Booze

 The secrets behind Asheville's tasty brew can be found in the fresh mountain water plus locally sourced ingredients such as North Carolina malts and fresh hops from mountain-based farms.
-Schedule a hops tour with Hop N Blueberry or Echoview farms to learn more about the beer making process.
+Schedule a hops tour Echoview farms to learn more about the beer making process.